-The Department of History at the University of North Texas offers Teaching Assistantships and Teaching Fellowships to elible students via competitive application.
+The Department of History at the University of North Texas offers Teaching Assistantships and Teaching Fellowships to eligible students via competitive application.
 Teaching assistantships consist of aiding full-time faculty in the teaching of one or two courses.
-Teaching fellowships consist of the independent teaching of one or two survey courses.
+Teaching fellowships (PhD students only) consist of the independent teaching of one or two survey courses.
 Appointments are for one semester at a time.
 Summer appointments are also available, pending funding.
 Applicants for teaching fellowships and teaching assistantships who are highly rated but for whom there is no teaching position available are designated alternates.
-Preference for reappointment will be given to present and previous holders of awards (contingent on acceptable teaching, assistance, and progress toward a degree) until completion of the student's degree or degrees.
+Teaching assistants/fellows are required to be enrolled in 9 credit hours per semester unless in thesis/dissertation hours.

-Students awarded a teaching assistantship/fellowship are eligible for the Tution Benefit Program Award (TBP), which provides funding support for tuition and mandatory benefits.
+Students awarded a teaching assistantship/fellowship may be eligible for the UNT Tuition Benefit Program Award (TBP), which provides funding support for tuition and mandatory benefits.
+The Graudate Student & Program Specialist will determine if Teaching assistants/fellows are eligible for TBP each academic year.

 For more information, see Toulouse Graduate School Assistantships and Teaching Resources.